Tablinum

-In Roman architecture, a tablinum (or tabulinum, from tabula, board, picture) was a room generally situated on one side of the atrium and opposite to the entrance; it opened in the rear onto the peristyle, with either a large window or only an anteroom or curtain.
-The walls were richly decorated with fresco pictures, and busts of the family were arranged on pedestals on the two sides of the room.
+In Roman architecture, a tablinum (or tabulinum, from tabula, board, picture) was a room in a domus (house) generally situated on one side of the atrium and opposite to the entrance; it opened in the rear onto the peristyle, with either a large window or only an anteroom or curtain.
+The walls may be richly decorated with fresco pictures, and often busts of the family were arranged on pedestals on the two sides of the room.

 Description

-The tablinum was the office in a Roman house, the father's centre for business, where he would receive his clients.
+The tablinum was the office in a Roman house, the owner's centre for business, where he would receive his clients.
+According to one hypothesis, it was originally the master bedroom.

-It was originally the master bedroom, but later became the main office and reception room for the house master.